PGui/Flow/README.md

 # Flow

 Flow plug-in for Unreal Engine provides a graph editor tailored for scripting flow of events in virtual worlds.
 It's based on nearly a decade of experience with designing and implementing narrative in video games.
-All we need here is... simplicity.
+All we need here is a simplicity.
 * Licensed under MIT license.
 You are free to use it for commercial projects, modify it however you see fit and distribute further.

 ## Concept